 How We Rate the Best Free Antivirus for Mac:

 - Malware-detection.
-We meta-analyzed the scientific reports from the antivirus’s testing laboratories to ensure that all 5 of our chosen antivirus programs detected Mac-specific malware threats.
+We performed extensive stress-testing and analyzed scientific reports from all major antivirus testing laboratories to ensure that all 5 of our chosen antivirus programs detected Mac-specific malware threats.

 - Extra features.
 We took into account all of an antivirus’s features to make sure that you’re getting a well-rounded product designed for maximum protection.